Royal Southern Yacht Club

 Hamble, Hampshire, United Kingdom

-Founded in 1837, with a membership of 80, succeeding years have seen the fortunes of the Royal Southern Yacht Club mirror the wider vagaries of commercial, political and social evolution.
+Founded in 1837, with a starting membership of 80 which has grown to more than 1700 today, succeeding years have seen the fortunes of the Royal Southern Yacht Club mirror the wider vagaries of commercial, political and social evolution.
 Times have not always been easy, but for any private members club to have survived in unbroken line for close to 180 years is testament to the tenacity and resilience of its members and their love of sociability, sailing and the sea.

 The Royal Southern was originally based in Southampton where it commissioned and subsequently occupied a handsome clubhouse facing the Royal Pier and its Members’ list showed 50 yachts totaling close to 1,800 tons, many of which carried armament.
 Happy days indeed!
 Already honoured by royal patronage, which continues to this day, in 1847 it elected the Earl of Cardigan as its third Commodore and it was his influence that brought the Club its Royal Warrant and rights of privilege to fly the un-defaced Blue Ensign.
 Already commanding a cavalry regiment when appointed, he is more widely remembered for the notorious charge of his Light Brigade at Balaclava, in the face of Russian artillery.
 Less well reported is that he conducted his Crimean campaign from the comfort of his steam yacht in Balaclava harbour, allegedly flying the Royal Southern Yacht Club colours throughout the hostilities.